 - Follow the “One-Third Rule.”
 When mowing, only remove one-third of the grass blade at a time to avoid stressing your lawn.

 - For longer grasses, discharging leaves more extensive clippings in the lawn, so mulching them into more refined pieces makes the yard look neat.

 - Avoid mowing the space where a side discharge might spray clippings into the garden or onto streets or sidewalks.
 For this, a mulching mower is best.

 - Mulching works best for small yards while discharging for the large.

 - Avoid mowing wet grass.
 Trying to mulch damp grass can cause issues.
 They clump together and stick to the underside of the deck, causing circulation issues and leave small piles of grass all over the lawn.

-- For wet grass, better use a commercial mower for wet Grass designed explicitly for mowing wet grass.
+- For wet grass, better to use a commercial mower for wet Grass designed explicitly for mowing wet grass.

 As always, if you feel lazy, you can also get help from these professional lawn care services.

 Contrary to a famous lawn myth, “leaving clippings on the ground does not cause thatch”.
 Thatch is a layer of partially decomposed grass-plant parts between the live grass and soil.
 Grass clippings are mostly water, so as long as you mow regularly at the right height, they will break down and disappear rapidly.

 When to mow the lawn?